Till innehåll på sidan

 Background

 Research on the use side of AI art has been under-explored in comparison to the development of tools for AI content generation.
 This project focuses on the reception and critique of AI art, taking a specific AI artwork or performance as a case study.
-Looking closely into the values presented in connection to presenting and critiquing of AI art provides critical understanding of how creative-AI tools and their output enters the social world of the art institutions and audiences.
-Analysis of the tensions inherent in these discourses will furthermore expose negotiations about questions of authorship, authenticity and algorithmic (co-)creativity.
+Looking closely into the values presented and tensions emerging in how AI art is presented and critiqued demonstrates how creative-AI tools and their output enters the social world of the art institutions and audiences.

 Task

-In this project, you will explore the cultural context of AI art reception.
-The purpose is to analyse the reception and critique, taking into various analytical perspectives (e.g. historical, economical, geographical, political, critical, legal, labor-related, technological, scientific, aesthetical, mythological, bodily, narrative, or symbolic).
-The reception can be contrasted for example with marketing narratives of AI tools, with process descriptions of the AI systems provided by the artists and developers (see Gotham et al 2022, Colton et al 2022), or with perspectives from producers, curators, and other gatekeepers of art institutions.
+This project explores the cultural context of AI art and its reception by analysing public reviews and critiques of a selected (AI) artwork or a performance.
+You can take into various analytical perspectives (e.g. historical, economical, geographical, political, critical, legal, labour-related, technological, scientific, aesthetical, mythological, bodily, narrative, or symbolic).
+The reviews can also be contrasted for example with reviews of historical computational artworks, with process descriptions of the AI systems provided by the artists and developers (see Gotham et al 2022, Colton et al 2022), or with perspectives collected from producers, curators, and other gatekeepers of art institutions through interviews.
+The analysis may also expose social negotiations about questions of authorship, authenticity and algorithmic (co-)creativity in the era of AI art.

 Methods

-You can use for example content analysis of published critiques, online ethnographies, interviews or surveys.
-The case study examples could include the AI-musical Beyond the Fence, the KTH-produced opera The Tale of the Great Computing Machine, or any other relatively recent static, performative or musical artwork you find interesting.
+In this project, you can use thematic and/or content analysis of published critiques, carry out online ethnographies, or conduct interviews or surveys, or a combination of these.
+The case study examples could include the AI-musical Beyond the Fence, the KTH-produced opera The Tale of the Great Computing Machine (reviews available in Swedish), or any other relatively recent static, performative or musical artwork you find interesting.

-In the analysis of the media texts, you could pay attention to aspects such as the topics discussed and arguments presented; agencies, patterns, and styles of the discourse; meanings and narratives expressed and negotiated; and values presented (or missing!).
-Pay close attention to the wider political, economic, technological, and ideological contexts of AI tools and AI art production and reception.
+In the analysis of the media texts, you could focus on the topics discussed and arguments presented; agencies (who is talking), patterns, and styles of the discourse; meanings and narratives expressed and negotiated; and values presented (or missing!).
+Pay close and critical attention to the wider political, economic, technological, and ideological contexts of AI tools and AI art production and reception.

 Initial references